mcampver/Qr-generator/README.md

 - 💾 **Easy Export**: Generates high-quality PNG files
 - 🖥️ **Cross-platform**: Works on Windows, macOS, and Linux

-## 📸 Preview
+## 📸 What You Get

 The generated QR code includes:
-- Full name (displayed correctly on all devices)
+- ✅ Full name (displayed correctly on all devices)
-- Company/Organization
+- ✅ Company/Organization
-- Job title
+- ✅ Job title
-- Phone number
+- ✅ Phone number
-- Email address
+- ✅ Email address
-- Website (optional)
+- ✅ Website (optional)
-- Address (optional)
+- ✅ Address (optional)

-When scanned, the contact information is automatically saved to the phone's contact list.
+When scanned with a smartphone camera, the contact information is automatically recognized and can be saved to the phone's contact list with a single tap.

+### Example Output

+The application generates a professional QR code with:
+- Your custom logo in the center with circular background
+- Custom color scheme (default: #292B3A)
+- High error correction for reliable scanning
+- Optimized size for printing on business cards

 ## 🚀 Quick Start